 - the Expense Authorization Form (EAF) is used to request confirmation from EMBC that costs for an eligible activity can be reimbursed back to RDCO.
 The EAF applies to costs associated with services or resources that the RDCO can source and pay for - the Resource Request is used to request services or resources through EMBC.
 In this case, EMBC will source and pay for the resource - the Situation Report (SitRep) is used as a daily summary of previous day's activities within the recovery program.
-It is used by EMBC and supporting agencies to inform their support planning
+It is used by EMBC and supporting agencies to inform their support planning https://www2.gov.bc.ca/gov/content/safety/emergency-management/local-emergency-programs/local-gov-operations

-Links to these forms and templates can be found at: https://www2.gov.bc.ca/gov/content/safety/emergency-management/local-emergency-programs/local-gov-operations